libKriging/libKriging/README.md

 Dependencies are plugged in as [subrepo](https://github.com/ingydotnet/git-subrepo) components.
 If you want to manage then, you need to install [subrepo](https://github.com/ingydotnet/git-subrepo) (for normal usage, this is not required).

+If you want to contribute read [Contribution guide](CONTRIBUTING.md).

 # Installation

 ## Requirements